 Alta, coming from the Latin Altus, meaning "high" and Via meaning "road", "path" or "way".
 These are high paths through the mountains that take several days.
 In the Dolomites there are predominantly 6 routes.
 Alta Via 1, 2, 3, 4, 5 and 6.
 Personally I have done all of Alta Via 1 (142km), Alta Via 2 (200km) and Alta Via 4 (92 km) plus parts of Alta Via 3 and 5.

 As intimidating as they sound, they are actually pretty achievable, even if you don't have a lot of backpacking experience.
-As it's hut to hut hiking, you don't have to carry outdoor equipment such as tents, pots, pans, gas or food, just a few clothes, some water and a few snacks.
-Plus a few kilos of photography equipment if you're like me.
+Thanks to hut facilities, you don't have to carry outdoor equipment such as tents, pots, pans, gas or food, just a few clothes, some water and a few snacks (and a few kilos of photography equipment if you're like me).

 Not particularly.
 The biggest expense, as with any holiday or travel, will usually be your accommodation.
 A cheap hotel in Cortina will set you back roughly €100 a night (for two people), a fancy one - roughly between 300€ and 400€.